bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     |  |--nfs1
   [root@ ~]#

-All our hosts belong to the ungrouped group and to the all group.
-But we want to be able to assign specific variables to each kind of equipment.
-We need to create groups.
+All our hosts belong to the **ungrouped** group and to the **all** group.
+To be able to assign specific variables to each kind of equipment, we need to create groups.

 There are two ways to create groups.
 In YAML, directly in the hosts files, or